xoxzo/blog.xoxzo.com/content/The Way We Work/wfh-covid19-01-en.md

 The COVID19 pandemic crisis has affected millions of people worldwide.

-All our team members in over 8 different cities worldwide are experiencing some sort of lockdown or restriction of movement orders which have affected how we live and work.
+All our team members in over 8 different cities around the world are experiencing some sort of lockdown or restriction of movement orders which have affected how we live and work.